rtosholdings/riptable-docdata/README.md

 riptable-docdata
 ================

-Package for fetching datasets used in riptide documentation examples.
+Package for fetching datasets used in riptable documentation examples.

 TODO